-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Friday, April 10, 2015.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Friday, April 10, 2015.

 Our last post focused on how trade secrets can be protected as businesses grow and rely on their unique attributes to succeed in the marketplace.
 We hope that our readers were able to gain some insight and helpful tips so that they can avoid issues that can lead to litigation.